hpe-dev-incubator/hpe-dev-portal/content/blog/scale-kubernetes-clusters-using-hpe-greenlake-terraform-provider.md

 For the Kubernetes version upgrade, you need to specify the new version of Kubernetes that is available for upgrade in the resources block.

-1. **kubernetes_version**: *Use the Kubernetes version that pops up on the cluster details page in the UI.*
+1. **kubernetes_version**: Use the Kubernetes version that pops up on the cluster details page in the UI.

 ![](/img/blog1.jpg)

- Below is the reference Terraform configuration for updating the cluster's Kubernetes version.
+Below you can see the reference Terraform configuration for updating the cluster's Kubernetes version.

 ```hcl
 terraform {